Our six-week challenge gives you the tools you need to crush every health and fitness goal on your list.

 Day 36: Snack Stash

 Snacks are a (fit) girl's best friend.
 Being prepared and having healthy snacks on hand will prevent that "hangry" feeling between meals and keep you from overdoing it once you do get your hands on some food.
-Try these three healthy snack recipes from Jen Widerstrom for big-batch snacks (including those no-bake energy balls) that you can make and take anywhere, or check out her favorite energy and protein bars and current superfood obsession below.
+Try these three healthy snack recipes from Jen Widerstrom for big-batch snacks (including those no-bake energy balls) from her book Diet Right for Your Personality Type.
+Bonus: check out her favorite energy and protein bars and current superfood obsession below.

 "Chlorella is one of the healthiest, most potent foods in existence," says Jen.
 (Here, all the health benefits of chlorella that you need to know about.)
 It's a plant-based source of protein and can help stabilize your blood sugar to help ward off cravings, she says.
 "Spirulina is also a great source of an extremely high energy food and great before a workout," she says.
 (Don't worry, we have a guide on the health benefits of spirulina too.)
 Try out some of Jen's favorite chlorella/spirulina tablets ($37; shop.watershed.net) and a bonus beauty favorite, Vital Proteins Beauty Greens ($80; vitalproteins.com).